-If you’ve had a promotion, started a side project in lockdown or have received an unexpected sum of money, you could direct some of your disposable cash into your pension plan.
+If you’re looking to prioritise saving for your future, you might be thinking about paying some more money into your pension plan.
 But is it better to do this through a lump sum or by increasing your regular contributions?
-Here’s what you need to know.
+Here’s what you need to know about each option to help you make the decision.

 Why should I put money into my pension plan?